-We are looking for an HPC (High Performance Computing) Computational Scientist to join our team at one of our 5 locations.
+We are looking for an HPC (High Performance Computing) Computational Scientist to join our team.
 The team is working in a hybrid environment, primarily virtual but with occasional office requirements for work that cannot be completed virtually.
-Locations are: Washington, DC; Vicksburg, MS; Dayton, OH; Aberdeen, MD; Stennis, MS
+Locations are: Washington, DC; Vicksburg, MS; Aberdeen, MD.

 We are a part of the Department of Defense (DoD) High Performance Computing Modernization Program (HPCMP) User Productivity Enhancement and Training (PET) initiative.
 PET enhances the capability and productivity of the HPCMP community through training, collaboration, tool and software development, and technology transfer.